 Maine Law Review

-The Maine Law Review is published twice annually by second and third year students at the University of Maine School of Law.
+The Maine Law Review (MLR) is published twice annually by second and third year students at the University of Maine School of Law.
 The Law Review contains case notes and comments written by our students on current legal problems, as well as articles by judges, professors, and practitioners on a variety of legal issues.

 Ocean and Coastal Law Journal

 The Ocean and Coastal Law Journal (OCLJ) is dedicated to facilitating discourse on legal issues related to domestic and international use of the sea and seashores.
 It is published by second and third year students at the University of Maine School of Law.
 Volumes include articles by practitioners and scholars, as well as comments and case notes written by students addressing issues of marine resource regulation, coastal zone management, marine environmental protection, and other topics of importance in the field of ocean and coastal law.